-Today we take a look at vintage scarf styles in spring and summer weights and how they were worn through each decade 1920s, 1930s, 1940s, 1950s and 1960s.
-Later this year we will learn about winter weight scarves and accessories.
+Today we take a look at vintage scarf styles in spring and summer weights and how they were worn through each decade 1920s, 1930s, 1940s, 1950s, 1960s and 1970s.
+Learn about vintage winter weight scarves and accessories too.

 1920s Scarf Styles

-Shawls were popular during this decade partly due to the fascination with distant lands, in particular Egypt.
-This was the decade when Tutankhamen’s tomb was discovered, thereby unleashing an appetite for all things symbolic, mysterious and exotic.
+Shawls were popular during this decade partly due to the fascination with distant lands — Egypt in particular.
+This was the decade when Tutankhamen’s tomb was discovered, thereby unleashing an appetite for all things symbolic, mysterious, and exotic.
 Fringe lined Kimonos and beaded shawls became a fashionable way to express individuality and eccentricity.

 1930s Scarf Styles

 During the 1930s, scarves could be worn in a number of ways.
 They were often worn loosely draped around the neck or shoulders to accessorize an outfit.
 Scarves could be fastened either with a simple knot, or through the use of scarf clips or buckles.